 How To Convince Your Boss And Make Them Say Yes To Chaos Engineering

-This is a guest article by Christophe Rochefolle (Director Operational Excellence at OUI.sncf, France).
-It is based on a presentation (in French) during the second meetup of Paris Chaos Engineering Community.
+This is a guest article by Christophe Rochefolle, Director of Operational Excellence at OUI.sncf, France.
+It is based on a presentation (in French) he gave during the second Meetup of the Paris Chaos Engineering Community.

 You may start by telling them you will break everything in production, and that will be fun!
 We call this in French “coming with big clogs — Gros Sabots”.
 They will see you coming from far, but except for noises, there is few chances you will hit the target.